hartsick/tweet-archiver/README.md

 Potential todos:

 * Features:
+    * Update JSON so that Tweet archive web interface is usable (right now just updating CSV)
     * Pagination (for archiving more than the last 200 tweets)
     * Additional rake tasks or customization
 * Dev work: